euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    side, so developers must consider for each extension individually whether GIL-free mode is feasible and valuable (JyNI will presumably allow to set this mode per extension).

 While there are conceptual solutions for all mentioned issues, JyNI does not yet implement the complete C-API and currently just works as a proof of concept.
-However, we are working to provide sufficient C-API to fully support ctypes (many Python libraries, e.g. for graphics (PyOpenGL) and 3D-plotting etc. have only a single native dependency on ctypes), NumPy, SciPy (multiarray libraries with blas- and lapack-bindings; frequently used in scientific code and machine learning frameworks) and other important extensions as soon as possible.
+It can already load the ctypes extension and perform some basic tasks with it; most tests are still failing though.
+We are working to complete ctypes support as soon as possible, since many Python libraries, e.g. for graphics (PyOpenGL) and 3D-plotting etc., have only a single native dependency on it.
+NumPy and SciPy are other important extensions we plan to support with priority, but this goal is still in unknown distance (cf. section :ref:`roadmap`).

 Overview
 ........